-Dedicated bilingual receptionist to greet callers in your company name and transfer according to your instructions 24/7 interactive voicemail with delivery to email or mobile Personal assistants available to assist with business support Fully equipped meeting rooms, video conferencing and boardrooms Up to 3 hours a day access to coworking space 3 days free private office usage across the globe 20% of your spend credited when you upgrade to a serviced office No security deposit First month FREE.
-No further obligation
+Dedicated bilingual receptionist to greet callers in your company name and transfer according to your instructions 24/7 interactive voicemail with delivery to email or mobile Personal assistants available to assist with business support Fully equipped meeting rooms, video conferencing and boardrooms Up to 3 hours a day access to coworking space 3 days free private office usage across the globe 20% of your spend credited when you upgrade to a serviced office No security deposit No setup fee First 2 months HALF price

 The Virtual Office Package

 USD $335 per month

 Includes everything for less

 Your Address - Williams Tower - use on your website and business collateral

 Telephone number answered in your company name.
 6 incoming lines